randoruf/CSSR-Matlab/README.md

 Before using CSSR-Matlab, it is recommended to read documentations published in the CSSR official website http://www.bactra.org/CSSR.
 CSSR-Matlab is based on CSSR, the original algorithm CSSR is developed by [Cosma Shalizi](http://bactra.org/) and Kristina Klinkner.

+If you decide to use CSSR-Matlab, please appropriately cite the paper "Blind Construction of Optimal Nonlinear Recursive Predictors for Discrete Sequences",  [arXiv:cs/0406011 [cs.LG]](https://arxiv.org/abs/cs/0406011).

 ## CSSR-Matlab Usage